Santhiyashankar/19AI307_JAVA/Module-01/DAY-3/README.md

  ```
 /*
 Program to implement a class & objects using Java
-Developed by: SAILESHKUMAR A
+Developed by: Santhiya S
-RegisterNumber: 212222230126
+RegisterNumber: 212223220098
 */
 ```